Patentability Search & Analysis

 We have an invention and would like to seek protection at the earliest.
 Can we get a patent?
 If so, what could be the scope of protection?

 Any invention is patentable only if it is novel and non-obvious to a person skilled in the art.
-SciTech Patent Art has been conducting patentability searches for independent inventors, academic and research institutes, and large corporations for over a decade; and has built unique expertise in assessing the patentability of an invention.
-We look at both patent and other published literature before providing our assessment in a cost-effective and timely manner.
+SciTech Patent Art has been conducting patentability searches for independent inventors, academic and research institutes, and large corporations for over a decade, and has built unique expertise in patentability assessment across a wide range of technology domains.
+We look at both patent and other published literature before providing our patentability analysis in a cost-effective and timely manner.
 Our assessment helps the inventor in deciding on the scope of the protection that could possibly be obtained.

 Our Methodology for a Patentability Search: